pickles976/pickles976.github.io/_posts/2023-07-30-Full-Stack-Footguns.md

 PERFORM_ACTION actually executes whatever operation and operands got pushed to the stack.

 I think this would be easy to hide under a layer of visual programming from the player.
 How to actually do that though, I am not sure.
+That's all just a pipe dream.

 ## Conclusion